Credit Building Rating: | 1.7 / 5 |

 Average APR and additional fees

 The Indigo card APR is also nothing special.
-You’ll find plenty of credit building options with a lower APR, such as the OpenSky® Secured Visa® Credit Card, with an APR of 25.64% (variable).
+You’ll find plenty of credit building options with a similar APR, such as the OpenSky® Secured Visa® Credit Card, which has an APR of 25.14% (variable).
 That said, many unsecured cards carry APRs upwards of 24 percent, so this is a middle of the road option.
 You definitely won’t want to carry a balance in order to avoid accumulating interest charges.

 The cash advance fee, late or returned payment fee and minimum interest charge are also pretty standard on this card.
 They aren’t particularly high, but you’ll still want to avoid them whenever possible.